YonatanHen/File-System-Project/README.md

 # File System Project

 ### Description
-This program handles and manage a file system structure.
+This program handles and manages a file system structure.

 The file system contains the following entities and operations:
 A File has the following attributes: